clarinets/clarinets.github.io/pages/alumni.md

 ##Jennifer Lang
 Class of 1994

-'m a 94 grad, and was a part of the Clarinet section for my four years at ND.
+I'm a 94 grad, and was a part of the Clarinet section for my four years at ND.
 I was also a member of concert band for three years (though on bass clarinet).
 I currently work for BMC Software in Houston, TX and live in Katy, TX with my fiancé Ben (who is a graduate of the University of Texas) and our three cats (no big surprise, they are all named after Disney characters).

 Jennifer Lang
 2127 Autumn Fern Drive